AgPipeline/Organization-info/README.md

 We also support pull requests from other organizations as well as personal repos.

 For all other repositories, we strongly recommend using master/develop branching as above.
-Please use a methodology that makes sense for your project and document the rules.
+Please use a methodology that makes sense for your project and document the rules in the repo's README.

 # Coding Standards
+Coding standards are most efective when they don't cause a large burden for developers.
+If coding standards can be applied through the use of tools, that is the recommended approach to take.

+## Python
+All Python code must support Python 3.7 or later.

+In the root of the repo there's a `pylint.rc` file.
+As can be guessed by the name of this file, it's expected that all python scripts will pass a run of [pylint](https://www.pylint.org/) with a score of 10.0.
+Exceptions to this are allowed as long as they are documented to show that it's deliberate and justified.